Navigating opportunities: the resilience and potential of the Alternative Investment Market

 Are AIM companies dwindling?

-In the height of the COVID-19 pandemic in 2021, 56 companies were listed on AIM.
+In the height of the COVID-19 pandemic in 2021, 56 companies were newly-listed on AIM.
 In 2023, a dismal two IPOs (Initial Public Offerings) were completed.
 While the number of IPOs on AIM seems disappointingly low, it is not too dissimilar a story across the UK main markets.
 The number of companies listed on the London Stock Exchange has dropped by 42% since the highs of 2008.
 Many UK companies are instead looking across the pond, to New York, to list.
 This was the story of Abcam Limited, the Cambridge-based biotech company that moved its listing to the Nasdaq (US technology index) in April 2022.

 Source: Bloomberg